incorrigo/incorrigo_syx_script/README.md

 # incorrigo_syx_script
-A script created for new users to get their hands on a real-life IRC client [i.e. mIRC]
+A mIRC script created for an UnrealIRCd network, that deploys anope services

 ## Find us on IRC
 Incorrigo Syx IRC network is relatively new, even though it has been around for several years.
 My favourite IRC client is mIRC, you do the maths.